 Two years earlier, Schell received a special mention at the Cannes Film Festival for her portrayal of a dedicated doctor in Helmut Käutner’s World War II drama The Last Bridge / Die Letzte Brücke, co-starring Bernhard Wicki.
 (Back then there were no annual acting awards.)

-Among Maria Schell’s other important movies are Luchino Visconti’s romantic drama White Nights / Le Notti bianche (1957), with Schell as the young and innocent girl in love with Jean Marais, but loved by Marcello Mastroianni; Richard Brooks’ messy adaptation of Fyodor Dostoyevsky’s The Brothers Karamazov (1958), with Schell as Grushenka to Yul Brynner’s Dmitri Karamazov; and Delmer Daves’ moving, beautifully shot Western The Hanging Tree (1959), in which Schell gives a superb performance as the young woman in Gary Cooper’s life.
+Among Maria Schell’s other important movies are Luchino Visconti’s romantic drama White Nights / Le Notti bianche (1957), from Fyodor Dostoevsky’s short story, and with Schell as the innocent girl in love with Jean Marais, while loved by Marcello Mastroianni; Richard Brooks’ messy adaptation of another Dostoevsky work, The Brothers Karamazov (1958), with Schell as Grushenka to Yul Brynner’s Dmitri Karamazov; and Delmer Daves’ moving, beautifully shot Western The Hanging Tree (1959), in which Schell gives a superb performance as the young woman in Gary Cooper’s life.

 Also, Anthony Mann’s sprawling Western Cimarron (1960), as Glenn Ford’s devoted wife (in the role played by Irene Dunne in the 1931 Academy Award-winning original); The Mark (1961), opposite Oscar nominee Stuart Whitman; and Géza von Radványi’s solid family drama The Giant Ferris Wheel / Das Riesenrad (1961), with frequent co-star O.W.
 Fischer – with whom Schell was romantically linked.